YogeeshKapila/Homomorphic-Encryption-on-Cloud-Data/README.md

  Used JAVA to design a GUI and development was done on LINUX.
  Used AMAZON WEB SERVICES for setting up LINUX server on the cloud.
  Used scripting in Linux to automate al

+CONTENTS

+Contains all files related to the project.